biological-alignment-benchmarks/biological-compatibility-benchmarks/README.md

   `make run-training-instinct`

+To see the Tensorboard, run
+`tensorboard --log_dir outputs/TIMESTAMP/EXPERIMENT/tensorboard/`
+then go to http://localhost:6006/ in the browser.

+## Logging

+TODO

 ## Windows

 Aintelope code base is compatible with Windows.
 No extra steps needed.
 GPU computation works fine as well.
 WSL is not needed.